Praxis-Emergent/umd-sync/README.md

 - **Bundle everything**: Massive webpack configs, slow builds, bundle bloat
 - **Skip modern JS**: Miss out on React and popular npm packages

+IslandJS Rails offers a middle way: a simple, zero-config solution for adding React and other JS libraries to your Rails app.
+Get 80% of reactive use cases covered for 5% of the hassle.

 **Important Note:** IslandJS Rails works with packages that ship UMD builds.
 Many popular packages have UMD builds, but some modern packages do not — React 19+ removed UMD builds entirely.
 Future versions of IslandJS Rails will support local UMD generation for some packages (such as [React 19+](https://github.com/lofcz/umd-react)).

 ### The IslandJS Rails Solution